 Building for the future

-The brilliance of the many theme parks is well documented, but what makes Orlando a fantastic pick for 2015 is the fact that it’s undergoing a period of great regeneration.
+The brilliance of the many theme parks is well documented, but what makes Orlando a fantastic is the fact that it’s undergoing a period of great regeneration.
+Fueling the population boom is that it is a relatively cheap place to live in Florida.

 Rather than rest of on its laurels, the city is reinventing itself while expanding its already well-established theme parks.
 Those that have visited before can always find treasures to uncover.